What Causes Knee Pain?

 - osteoarthritis and joint deterioration

-The wear and tear of many years of walking, running, jumping, dancing etc. can put immense strain on our knees and lucky is the person who doesn’t have some knee pain at some point in their life.
+The wear and tear from many years of walking, running, jumping, dancing etc. can put immense strain on our knees and lucky is the person who doesn’t have some knee pain at some point in their life.

 However, that is not to say that leading a sedentary lifestyle will result in no knee problems, in all likelihood the opposite!!
 Exercise will strengthen the muscles, tendons and ligaments that support the knee joint.
 In fact recent studies have shown that runners are LESS likely to develop osteoarthritis of the knee than sedentary people.